gpuhalla/SpeechToText2TextToSpeech/README.md

   * Configuring your Google Cloud Speech access:
     * To access the Google Cloud using a client API, you must follow the guide [here](https://cloud.google.com/docs/authentication/getting-started).

-    In short: You must set the GOOGLE_APPLICATION_CREDENTIALS enviorment variable to the authentication key JSON file you obtain from your Google Cloud Console.
+    In short: You must set the GOOGLE_APPLICATION_CREDENTIALS enviroment variable to the authentication key JSON file you obtain from your Google Cloud Console.

 ## Running:
   ```